lkodinsson/MARS/Fantasy/Spellcasting.md

 **Duration:** 5 minutes
 **Resist:** Acrobatics (vs grease), Fortitude (vs ignition)

 Creates a thin pool of slippery grease in a 3m radius.
 Any character who starts their turn or steps onto or through the greasy area must resist using Acrobatics or they fall prone.
 Characters that do not treat the greasy area as difficult terrain get disadvantage to their resist roll.
 This effect occurs every time one of those characters attempts to move while still in the greasy area.
 The grease can be ignited, which also gives burning 2 to any character who starts their turn or steps onto or through the greasy area.
 This burning effect can only be given once per turn and can be resisted with Fortitude (causing burning 1 instead).
+Ignited grease lasts half as long.
 The range and radius of this spell can both be simultaneously increased by 1m by increasing this spell's mana cost by 1 and difficulty by 2.

+## Harm

+**Specializations:** Balance, Darkness, Earth, Entropy, Genki, Militarism, Transmutation, Water
+**Difficulty:** 10 (Hard)

+**Mana Cost:** 2
+**Action Speed:** Standard

+**Range:** Touch
+**Target:** One object or creature
+**Resist:** Fortitude

+This spell can be used to destroy small mundane objects made of wood or stone, break part of a larger object, or cause wounds to a creature.
+Creatures affected by this spell gain the dying effect if they have negative health, even if they still have positive endurance.
+This spell may be used to have same effect on undead creatures as the spell mend does on living creatures.

+***Critical:*** Deal r24 damage, and 1 bonus damage directly to health (this bonus damage cannot be prevented in any way).
+***Success:*** Deal r16 damage.
+***Graze:*** Deal r8 damage.

 ## Ignite

-**Specializations:** Evocation, Fire, Transmutation
+**Specializations:** Evocation, Fire, Impulse, Transmutation
 **Difficulty:** 7 (Moderate)

 **Mana Cost:** 1
 **Action Speed:** Swift

-**Range:** 3m
+**Range:** Touch or 3m
 **Target:** One creature or object
 **Resist:** Deflection